 Best revenge?
-Just cut off the narcissists supply.
-They want attention, they want information, they want your reactions, negative or positive, just don’t give them any, stop focusing on them and their games and bring your focus back on you and creating your new life now.
+Just cut off the narcissist’s supply.
+They want attention, they want information, and they want your reactions, negative or positive, just don’t give them any, stop focusing on them and their games and bring your focus back on you and creating your new life now.

 If you can not do no contact, then you must set boundaries, don’t tell them anything about your new life, learn to manage your emotions around them, so when they say stuff to hurt you, you can actually stand in front of them and in your head, you’ll be thinking. “ have they seriously just said that.”
 Or” they actually believe that.”
 And the “ who are they and what on earth did I ever see in this person?”
 Once you learn reality again, you’ll actually no longer find them attractive, and real beauty comes from within.
-When someone has an ugly soul and an ugly heart, that can not be helped, it is a real eye-opener to how fortunate we are, that you can hurt, you can heal, and you can love.
+When someone has an ugly soul and an ugly heart that can not be helped, it is a real eye-opener to how fortunate we are that you can hurt, heal, and love.

 Observe, don’t absorb.
 When you practice this, you see the bully for who they indeed are.
 Leaving them behind, no longer shocked or offended when they try to break down your boundaries, no longer fear to say no, no longer feeling the need to defend yourself to them.

-The best and only way to get revenge on a narcissist is no reaction, go work on you, become happy again, take away your attention from them and give it to those who do love and care for you, also give that love and care to yourself.
+The best and only way to get revenge on a narcissist is no reaction.
+Go work on yourself, become happy again, take away your attention from them and give it to those who do love and care for you.
+Also, give that love and care to yourself.

 They have to live with themselves.
-They are so profoundly damaged inside they don’t even know it go heal, the karma is, you can escape them, they can never escape themselves, if you find out that karma hit them, you are entitled to be happy, you are entitled to feel sorry for them, you are allowed to feel how you feel in any given moment, emotions are a part of life, we just need to learn how to handle our emotions the correct way.
+They are so profoundly damaged inside they don’t even know it go heal.
+The karma is, you can escape them.
+They can never escape themselves.
+If you find out that karma hit them, you are entitled to be happy.
+You are entitled to feel sorry for them.
+You are allowed to feel how you feel at any given moment.
+Emotions are a part of life.
+We just need to learn how to handle our emotions the correct way.

-The best revenge, leave them in the past and create a much happier life for you.
+The best revenge, leave them in the past and create a much happier life for yourself.